 GENERAL GUEST

-2.4/5G SSID Employee Guest
+2.4/5G SSID Example Guest

 Security Level More Secure More Secure

-Security Mode WPA2-PSK WPA2-PSK
+Security Mode WPA3-SAE/WPA2-PSK WPA2-PSK

-Pre-Shared Key ForCompanyOnly guest123
+Pre-Shared Key ForCompanyOnly123!
+Guest123456!

 Go to the Network Setting > Wireless > General screen.
 Use this screen to set up the company's general WiFi network group.
 Configure the screen using the provided parameters and click Apply.
-Note that if you have employees using 2.4G and 5G devices, enable Keep the same settings for 2.4G and 5G wireless networks to use the same SSID and password.
-Clear it if you want to configure different SSIDs and passwords for 2.4G and 5G bands.
+Note that if you have employees using 2.4 GHz and 5 GHz devices, enable Keep the same settings for 2.4 GHz and 5 GHz wireless networks to use the same SSID and password.
+Clear it if you want to configure different SSIDs and passwords for 2.4 GHz and 5 GHz bands.

 5 Go to the Network Setting > Wireless > Guest/More AP screen.
 Click the Modify icon to configure the second WiFi network group.
+A Home Guest can access the Internet, LAN wired devices connected to the Zyxel Device, and other Home Guest WiFi clients.
+An External Guest can just access the Internet through the Zyxel Device.

-6 On the Guest/More AP screen, click the Modify icon to configure the other Guest WiFi network group.
+On the Guest/More AP screen, click the Modify icon to configure the other Guest WiFi network group.
 Configure the screen using the provided parameters and click OK.